 • Keeping your Tie Down Straps in a dry environment can do wonders to your tie down straps lifespan.
 Storing Ratchet Straps inside of a dry warm space that is away from the elements can greatly improve the life expectancy of your tie downs.

 • Another great way to maintain your ratchet straps is by using rubber bands to keep your tie downs organized and to prevent friction from occurring that could cause burns to occur if not organized as well as knots.

 • You can also use lubrication such as silicone spray to help the ratchet mechanism and ratchet handle full assembly from sticking.
 This can also be done through the use of WD-40 or other similar sprays.

 Some of these tips can greatly improve the lifespan of your tie down straps.
 As ratchet straps become older they are more prone to damage occurring to them that could prevent any chance of the tie down straps from being reused.
 In the circumstances that your tie down straps does become damaged, you can buy replacement straps that help you replace the broken part.
 This not only saves you from buying a completely new ratchet strap, but it can also help save part of the tie down that was perfectly good still.
 You can find more information on our replacement straps here.

-What do I do if my Ratchet Strap Becomes Tangeled?
+What do I do if my Ratchet Strap Becomes Tangled?

-Answer – If at any point your ratchet becomes tangeled you will want to stop what you are doing physically and look over your tie down strap to see where it is stuck.
-By continuing to add force to the tie down webbing you could be essentially tightening the tangeled ratchet even further.
-If you are unable to get the tangeled ratchet strap out, you may need to remove the bolts on the Ratchet in order release the webbing and get the webbing untied using pliers or bolts.
+Answer – If at any point your ratchet becomes tangled you will want to stop what you are doing physically and look over your tie down strap to see where it is stuck.
+By continuing to add force to the tie down webbing you could be essentially tightening the tangled ratchet even further.
+If you are unable to get the tangled ratchet strap out, you may need to remove the bolts on the Ratchet in order to release the webbing and get the webbing untied using pliers or bolts.